 The end of your first year as an investor provides an opportunity to give your portfolio a health check.

-Check the current allocation of assets in your portfolio and ensure it is in line with your investment strategy (find out more about strategies here).
+Check the current allocation of assets in your portfolio and ensure it is in line with your investment strategy.
 If exposure to one asset class has fallen below or risen above your targeted threshold, consider buying and selling accordingly.

 Ultimately, DIY investing isn't easy, but with a bit of care and attention you can stay on the right path.